-What are David Benner’s beliefs?
-As it turns out, he’s not that keen on sharing them when you get right down to it.
-Take a look at his article titled Beyond Belief.
+As it turns out, he’s not very keen on sharing them.
+Odd, right?
+Take a look at his article Beyond Belief.
+It’s a response to the same question I’m asking:

 IS DAVID BENNER TEACHING BIBLICAL TRUTH?